nainawa/who-anc-properties/readme.md

 ```

 Now, we can use spreadsheet editor to manage translations instead of editing each translation files line-by-line which is daunting, time consuming, and error-prone.

+### Working with CSV files

+Please wait, I'm working on this.

+### Generate CSV files to .properties

+Please wait, I'm working on this, too.

+## Bugs and Issues

+If you found bugs, error, or having issues when working with this tool, please [create an issue](https://github.com/nainawa/who-anc-properties/issues) on this repository.

+## Contribution

+This tool is an open source, everyone can help to make the world a better place.
+Or, at least make this tool better.
+If you are considering to contribute to this repository, you can help solve unresolved issues or maybe suggesting features to improve this tool.